Skip to main content

 Fundamentals

 The question of penalties implies a system of rules, a contract between parties.
 Your body operates under a similar principle.
-It functions according to a deeply embedded biological contract, a designed over millennia of evolution.
+It functions according to a deeply embedded biological contract, a wellness program designed over millennia of evolution.
 This program’s goal is homeostasis, a state of dynamic internal balance.

 Your endocrine system, a sophisticated network of glands and hormones, acts as the administrator of this program.
 It sends chemical messages that regulate everything from your energy levels and mood to your reproductive capacity and metabolic rate.
 Participation in this program is a biological imperative.